 These core courses are incorporated into all the succeeding degree requirements.

-Capstone (determined by major)

-English - 9 hours

-ENGL 1321 Rhetoric & Composition I

-ENGL 1322 Rhetoric & Composition II

-ENGL Literature3

-A grade of a "C" or higher must be obtained in ENGL 1321 and ENGL 1322.

-Quantitative Reasoning - 3 hours

-MATH only

-MATH 1304 Quantitative Reasoning

-or higher

-Lab Science - 4 hours

-Scientific Inquiry or Natural Sciences - 3 hours

-Fine Arts - 3 hours

-Freshman Seminar - 1 hour

-UMHB 1101 Freshman Seminar

-UMHB 1101: required for first-time freshmen with fewer than 12 semester hours of transfer credit only

-Chapel - 1 to 4 credits

-UMHB 1002 Chapel

-UMHB 1002: credits determined by admission classification

-Christian Studies - 6 hours

-CSBS 1311 Engaging the Old Testament

-CSBS 1312 Engaging the New Testament

-Social Science - 6 hours (two different subject areas outside of major)

-World Ideas or Philosophy or Non-US History - 3 hours

-Global Issues or Social Science - 3 hours

-Speech Communication - 3 hours

-COMM 1320 Public Speaking3
+Capstone (determined by major) English - 9 hours A grade of a "C" or higher must be obtained in ENGL 1321 and ENGL 1322.
+Quantitative Reasoning - 3 hours MATH only or higher Lab Science - 4 hours Scientific Inquiry or Natural Sciences - 3 hours Fine Arts - 3 hours Freshman Seminar - 1 hour UMHB 1101: required for first-time freshmen with fewer than 12 semester hours of transfer credit only Chapel - 1 to 4 credits UMHB 1002: credits determined by admission classification Christian Studies - 6 hours Social Science - 6 hours (two different subject areas outside of major) World Ideas or Philosophy or Non-US History - 3 hours Global Issues or Social Science - 3 hours